whydnct/fdf_docs/libs/minilibx/events.md

 ## Introduction

-Events are the foundation of writing interactive applications in MiniLibX.
-It is therefore of essence that you fully comprehend this chapter as this will be of use in your future graphical projects.
+To build interactive applications.

-All hooks in MiniLibX are nothing more than a function that gets called whenever a event is triggered.
-Mastering all these events won't be neccessary, however, we will quickly go over each X11 event accordingly.
+- Hooks == function that is called when an event is triggered

 ### MacOS version

 Note: On MacOS - Cocoa (AppKit) and OpenGL - version, minilibx has partial support of X11 events and doesn't support X11 mask (x_mask argument of mlx_hook is useless, keep it at 0).

 Supported events: